vallas01/vallas01.github.io/README.txt

-JohnDoe Free Bootstrap landing page for personal and commercial use.
+Landing page for personal and commercial use.
 Designed with ♥️ and creativity by Devcrud.com

+Modified extensively by Andy Vallas

 Product Page: https://wwww.devcrud.com/